kunigami/kunigami.github.io/blog/_posts/2022-04-07-memory-management-choices-cpp.md

 The idea is that these heuristics are very general with small exceptions, so they can be remembered more easily.
 The problem with them is that they leave out a lot of nuance and can be overly prescriptive.

 As we gain more experience with C++ we get a better "feel" for when to use what.
-As with a lot of subjective recommendation I value consistency more than strong opinions so I'd rather stick to existing patterns than follow my own heuristics.
+As with a lot of subjective recommendation I value consistency more than strong opinions so I'd rather stick to existing patterns in a codebase than push my own heuristics.

 ## References